OFFICIAL RULES AND ACCIDENT WAIVER

 Shootout Tournament Format/Rules

 This is a 5 Fish, 2 Day Team Tournament.
-Entry Fee is $300.
+Entry Fee is $600.
 Teams will consist of 1 or 2 people.
 The Top 10 teams with the largest 5 fish weights from Saturday will advance to Sunday for a 10 team Shootout.
 Big fish from each day will win a cash award.
-There is no-off limits other than after Saturday’s tournament time.
-Biggest Bass from each day will be awarded a cash prize.
-The Shootout tournament is Phoenix First Flight sanctioned.
+Contest banners must be displayed on all boats as this is a Washington state requirement.

 ACCIDENT WAIVER AND RELEASE OF LIABILITY FORM